Fayzullah was a renowned artist of the royal Mughal atelier in the late 18th century, during the reign of Alamgir II. Two of his masterpieces,...

 Buddhist traditions divide texts into several types.
-First, buddhavacana or “word of the Buddha” are the sutras or scriptures.
-Shastras, or precepts, rules or treatises, represent another group of texts.
-Shastra has a similar meaning to an English suffix “-logy”, implying knowledge on a particular subject.
+First, buddhavacana or the “word of the Buddha” are the sutras or scriptures.
+Shastras, or precepts, rules, or treatises, represent another group of texts.
+Shastra has a similar meaning to an English suffix “-logy”, implying knowledge of a particular subject.
 Finally, abhidharma is an abstract and technical systematization of the Buddhist doctrine.

 Furthermore, Buddhists believed that the images are presentations not representations of the Buddha.
 Artworks were like living beings with the power to embody his presence.
 After a while, communities started to build stupas or reliquaries.
 There, they enshrined the Buddha’s remains.

 As a result, stupas became a powerful symbol of both Buddha’s death and continued presence in the world.
 From the third century BCE, large stupas rose as part of the monastic complexes.
 The sites like Bharhut and Sanchi in Madhya Pradesh are the most well-known.

 The Great Stupa at Sanchi is also one of the oldest stone structures in India.
 The emperor Ashoka (reigned c.
 268–232 BCE) commissioned this stupa.
 Its nucleus was a simple hemispherical brick structure built over the relics of the Buddha.
 The stupa has the chhatri, a parasol-like structure.
 It symbolizes high rank, which was intended to honor and shelter the relics.